-Our favourite Nutritionist, Matt Edwards, explains why elderberries should be a staple in your diet, how they help boost your immune system and reveals the best ways to get them into your diet.
+We delve in to why elderberries should be a staple in your diet, how they help boost your immune system and reveal the best ways to cram them in to your diet.

 What is elderberry?

 Before we get into how they can help boost your immune system, let’s delve into what they actually are.

 Elderberries are dark purple berries that come from the European elder tree.
 The most common type of elder tree is known as the Sambucas Nigra and contains little clusters of blue or black elderberries, along with small white elderflowers.

 The berries of the tree are made up of certain substances that have proven to help keep you healthy, particularly when it comes to protecting you against colds and flu.

 The short answer is yes, they absolutely do.
 Often hailed as a natural way to boost your immune system, they are packed with illness-fighting compounds and substances that give your body that extra ‘kick’ when it comes to fighting off illness-causing bacteria and viruses.